Adrianjewell91/tl_overflow/README.md

 Translate Overflow’s user authentication logs the user into the application on both the frontend and the backend.
 Users can only create documents and revisions when they are logged in.

 ### <a name="translate"></a>Document and Translation Creation Using Yandex Translate API.
-When users create a new document on Translate Overflow, a Post request would be fired to the Yandex Translate API, then data from the API response is used to create a Translation of the document.
+When users create a new document on Translate Overflow, a Post request with `axios` will be fired to the Yandex Translate API, then data from the API response is used to create a Translation of the document.

 ### <a name="carousel"></a>React-Slick Carousel View Page for Revisions.
 An interactive react component we felt perfect for rendering the documents and translations.
 The tiles of the carousel were styled to look like lifted pages for a real “paper-like” look.
 The 1st page is always the original language text followed by the machine translation and subsequent revisions by users.